Your area Not set — showing everywhere

 Speakers: Jen Alford-Teester, Mag Francis, John Ellis

-The board reviewed and adopted updates to policies regarding alternate enrollment pathways, board powers, and school board member authority.
+The board reviewed and voted on policies regarding alternate enrollment, board powers, and school board member authority.

 Speakers: Jamie MacKenna, Patrick McGowan